Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

     <Do>
       ![A presentation board icon centered in a 20 pixel square.](/images/design/icons/icons-creating-rules-4@2x.png)

-      Center icon in their container.
+      Center icons in their container.
     </Do>

   </InlineGrid>